TechsolutionAAA/TechsolutionAAAs/README.md

 ## ⚡️ A Few Quick Facts

-- 🔭 I’m currently working at [AdaptiveCode].
+- 🔭 I was working at [AdaptiveCode].
 - 🧐 Always learning about blockchain, smart contracts, and web development.
 - 🤔 I’m looking for help with L2 technologies.
 - 💬 Ping me about blockchain stuff.